Why is Nitrogen Purity so important?

 Other Nitrogen Grades

-Low-purity grades of nitrogen are composed of 90 up to 99.998 percent nitrogen.
-The common low-purity grade names include High Purity, Zero, Prepurified, Oxygen Free, Extra Dry and Industrial.
-The percentage of contaminates in these grades varies greatly.
-Oxygen Free grades contain less than 0.5 parts per million of oxygen.
-Other grades of nitrogen include the High Pressure grades.
-They usually come as nitrogen pressurized at or pounds per square inch with a purity of 99.998 percent.
+Low-purity grades of nitrogen typically contain 90% to 99.998% nitrogen.
+Common low-purity nomenclatures include High Purity, Zero, Prepurified, Oxygen Free, Extra Dry, and Industrial.
+The contaminant levels in these grades can vary widely.
+For instance, Oxygen Free grades ensure less than 0.5 parts per million of oxygen.
+Additionally, high-pressure nitrogen grades are available, usually pressurized to certain pounds per square inch with a purity of 99.998%.

 Nitrogen Uses